 Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

-Casino, Guichard-Perrachon S.A. used a chapter 15 case in the Southern District of New York to give U.S. effect to one of Europe’s most consequential retail restructurings of 2024: the group’s French accelerated safeguard plans.
+Casino, Guichard-Perrachon S.A. used a chapter 15 case in the Southern District of New York to give U.S. effect to the group's French accelerated safeguard plans.
 The company filed the chapter 15 petition in February 2024 after creditor and shareholder voting in France and as the restructuring implementation steps were moving from court approval into execution.
 In practice, the U.S. filing was about cross-border enforceability for debt instruments tied to New York law and New York market infrastructure, not a U.S. operating reorganization.

 Recognition Relief and U.S. Case Mechanics